Rima Fakih

-Rima Fakih Slaiby (ريما فقيه; born September 22, 1985) is a Lebanese American model, philanthropist, former professional wrestler and beauty pageant titleholder who was crowned Miss USA 2010.
+Rima Fakih Slaiby (ريما فقيه; born September 22, 1985) is an American former professional wrestler and beauty pageant titleholder who was crowned Miss USA 2010.
 Having previously been crowned Miss Michigan USA 2010, Fakih was the first Arab American woman and the third woman from Michigan to win the Miss USA title.

 Fakih was a contestant in season five of WWE Tough Enough, where she trained to become a professional wrestler.
 In 2018, she became the national director of the Miss Universe Lebanon Organization.
 As a philanthropist and advocate, she has worked with numerous organizations in the United States and in Lebanon devoted to providing assistance for women and children.

 Early life and education

-Rima Fakih was born on September 22, 1985 in Srifa, a small city in the Jabal Amel region of Southern Lebanon, to parents Hussein and Nadia Fakih.
-She is the fourth of five children; her siblings include brothers Rabih and Rami, and sisters Rana and Rouba.
+Rima Fakih was born on September 22, 1985, in Srifa, Lebanon, to parents Hussein and Nadia Fakih.
+She is the fourth of five children.
 Fakih was raised in a Shia Muslim family.
-She spent her early life in the village of Souk El Gharb, and attended Catholic school near Beirut.
+She spent her early life in the village of Souk El Gharb, and attended a Catholic school near Beirut.

 In 1993, Fakih and her family moved from Lebanon to New York City due to the effects of the Lebanese Civil War.
-After arriving in the United States, the family settled in the Jackson Heights neighborhood of Queens.
+After arriving in the United States, the family settled in Jackson Heights, Queens.
 Fakih attended St. John's Preparatory School in Astoria, while her father ran a restaurant in Manhattan.
 In New York, Fakih's family faced discrimination, and believed that this was due to events in the Middle East.
 Business at her father's restaurant began to rapidly decline following the September 11 attacks in 2001.

 In 2003, Fakih moved with her family to Dearborn, Michigan, home to one of the largest Arab American populations in the country.
 After moving to Michigan, Fakih attended Henry Ford Community College and later received degrees in economics and business management from the University of Michigan–Dearborn.
 Initially, Fakih had planned to attend law school after completing her reign as Miss USA.
-Prior to becoming a pageant titleholder, Fakih was working at the Detroit Medical Center in developing and recruiting for the Arab American community.
+Prior to becoming a pageant titleholder, Fakih worked at the Detroit Medical Center in development and recruiting the Arab American community.